Ceramic and carbon infrared sauna heaters comparison

 Heat is both evenly distributed throughout the full surface area and concentrated near the heaters.
 Dual health benefits from both style heaters.

 How does it Heat You?
 Ideal for spot treatment.
 Ideal for full body treatment with even heat distribution.
-Great both for spot treatment and full body, with dual action heating.
+Great for both spot treatment and full body, with dual action heating.

 Surface Area Smaller, heat concentrated near the heaters.
 Large surface area, even distribution Large surface area, even distribution with additional heat closer to the heaters